Written statement of employment particulars

-The employer must provide the written statement within 2 months of the start of employment.
+The employer must provide the principal statement on the first day of employment and the wider written statement within 2 months of the start of employment.

-- the employee’s name, job title or a description of work and start date
+- the employee’s or worker’s name, job title or a description of work and start date

-- how much and how often an employee will get paid
+- how much and how often an employee or worker will get paid

-- hours of work (and if employees will have to work Sundays, nights or overtime
+- hours and days of work and if and how they may vary (also if employees or workers will have to work on Sundays, during the ‘night period’ or take overtime)

 - holiday entitlement (and if that includes public holidays)

-- where an employee will be working and whether they might have to relocate
+- where an employee or worker will be working and whether they might have to relocate

-- if an employee works in different places, where these will be and what the employer’s address is
+- if an employee or worker works in different places, where these will be and what the employer’s address is

-- how long a temporary job is expected to last
+- how long a job is expected to last (and what the end date is if it’s a fixed-term contract)

-If an employee has to work abroad for more than a month, an employer must state:
+If an employee or worker has to work outside the UK for more than a month, the principal statement must also include:

 - how long they’ll be abroad